 Tamara Mann Tweel specializes in the history of social welfare, the ethics of philanthropy, and aging in America.
 Professor Tweel received a Masters in Theological Studies at the Harvard Divinity School and worked for years building interfaith coalitions in New York City after September 11th.
 She completed a Ph.D. in American History at Columbia University, where she wrote her dissertation on the political and ethical challenges of aging in America.
 In addition to teaching, Professor Tweel works in the policy and non-profit space, assisting think tanks, foundations, and major philanthropists on their social welfare work.
 Professor Tweel has received the K. Patricia Cross Future Leaders Award from the Association of American Colleges and Universities and the Hugh Davis Graham Award from the Institute of Political History.
 She recently testified before Congress on the value of the humanities, bringing the stories of the Freedom and Citizenship students to our national representatives.
 Her current academic research includes the ethical repercussions of how Americans have defined life, death, and care.

 B.A.
 Kenyon, Ph.D.
 Johns Hopkins.
 Professor Posnock was Andrew Hilen Professor of American Literature at the University of Washington before teaching in the English department at New York University from 2000 to 2004.
-His books include Henry James and the Problem of Robert Browning (1985, University of Georgia Press); The Trial of Curiosity: Henry James, William James and the Challenge of Modernity (1991, Oxford UP); and Color and Culture: Black Writers and the Making of the Modern Intellectual (Harvard UP, 1998); The Cambridge Companion to Ralph Ellison (editor, 2005); Philip Roth's Rude Truth: The Art of Immaturity (Princeton UP, 2006).
-He is series editor of Cambridge Studies in American Literature and Culture and is a contributing editor of Raritan and American Literary History.
+His books include Henry James and the Problem of Robert Browning (1985, University of Georgia Press); The Trial of Curiosity: Henry James, William James and the Challenge of Modernity (1991, Oxford UP); Color and Culture: Black Writers and the Making of the Modern Intellectual (1998, Harvard UP); The Cambridge Companion to Ralph Ellison (editor, 2005); Philip Roth's Rude Truth: The Art of Immaturity (2006, Princeton UP); Renunciation: Acts of Abandonment by Writers, Philosophers and Artists (2016, Harvard University Press).
+Renunciation was named a Times Literary Supplement Book of the Year, 2016 and a Choice Outstanding Academic Title of 2016, and was on the Shortlist for the 2017 Christian Gauss Award, The Phi Beta Kappa Society.
+From 1998 to 2017 he was series editor of Cambridge University Press Studies in American Literature and Culture and is a contributing editor of Raritan and American Literary History.
 In 1994 he was awarded a Guggenheim Fellowship.
 In 2009 he was elected to The American Academy of Arts and Sciences.
-Renunciation: Acts of Abandonment by Writers, Philosophers and Artists will appear in January 2016 (Harvard University Press).
+He is currently writing a book about American sophistication and the fear of art in the 1920s, 1950s and now.

 Roger Lehecka retired from a long career at Columbia University at the end of 2004.
 Among other positions he held at the University, he was Dean of Students for 19 years.
 He was a founder of Columbia's Upward Bound Program in 1965, an experience that taught him more about the ways access to college is not equally available to all talented youngsters.
 His three years with Upward Bound led to a career in higher education that always focused on expanding opportunity for those previously excluded from a college education.
 He remains involved at Columbia in a number of ways and has been teaching the Equity in Higher Education seminar with Prof. Delbanco annually since 2007.
 In his current work Mr. Lehecka helps low-income students from New York City, rural Pennsylvania, and central Florida get admitted to good colleges and find the financial aid to attend.
 He continues to advise them throughout college, wherever they enroll, to help them through the difficult times most students face.
 Mr. Lehecka attended New York City public schools before entering Columbia College.
 He has a Masters degree from the Harvard Graduate School of Education as well as an A.B. and M.Phil. from Columbia University.